privy-io/create-next-app/README.md

 This is a template for integrating [**Privy**](https://www.privy.io/) and [**ZeroDev**](https://zerodev.app/) into a [NextJS](https://nextjs.org/) project.
 Check out the deployed app [here](https://create-next-app.privy.io/)!

-In this demo app, a user can login with:
-- an external wallet, like MetaMask, or
-- an email address, and get a Privy embedded wallet behind-the-scenes

-Once the user has an external or embedded wallet, ZeroDev will create a **smart wallet** for the user behind the scenes, which can then be used to incorporate gas sponsorship, batched transactions, and more into your app.
+In this demo app, a user can login with their email, Google account, Discord account, Twitter account, or Apple account, and get a Privy embedded wallet.
+Once the user has logged in and created an embedded wallet, ZeroDev will create a **smart wallet** for the user behind the scenes, which can then be used to incorporate gas sponsorship, batched transactions, and more into your app.

 ## Setup